 Also, the Council allocated enough funding to complete two blocks of the Streetscape project in downtown Sedalia.
 Ohio between 5th and 7th street will be worked on through allocation of the City's remaining Surface Transportation Funding (STP) made available through MoDOT and the Mid-Town TIF Redevelopment Plan.
-Available TIF funding is $246,924.06 and available TIF funding is $80,000 for a grand total of $326,924.06.
+Available STP funding is $246,924.06 and available TIF funding is $80,000 for a grand total of $326,924.06.

 City leaders ranked this project sixth out of 16 during a strategic planning session held earlier this year.